l3p-cv/lost/backend/lost/pyapi/docs/source/getting_started.rst

 The pipeline idea
 =================

-A **L3P-Pipeline** consists of different elements that will be processed in a defined order by the *L3P-Engine* to transform data in the portal.
+A **LOST-Pipeline** consists of different elements that will be processed in a defined order by the *LOST-Engine* to transform data in the portal.

-A *L3P-Pipeline* is defined by a **PipelineTemplate** and modeled as directed graph.
+A *LOST-Pipeline* is defined by a **PipelineTemplate** and modeled as directed graph.
 A *Pipeline* is an istance of a *PipelineTemplate*.
 A *PipelineTemplate* may define a graph that consits of the following **PipelineElements**: